 4. Practice Relaxing Meditation

 Like blowing bubbles, meditation before bed can help you slow down and focus on your body rather than the thoughts racing through your mind.
 The National Sleep Foundation recommends a relaxation exercise that combines deep breathing with a scan of your body to bring awareness to your tension and release it as you prepare for sleep.
-This exercise is a great long-term habit to relieve stress while helping you fall asleep faster.
+This exercise is a great long-term habit to relieve stress, help you fall asleep faster, and improve sleep quality.

 5. Leverage Your Sleep Data